-November 1976 4 animals (1.3) imported from Russia March 1977 1 male arrived, origin not documented October 1981 2 wild-caught animals (1.1) arrived October 1981 Further 3 (1.2) animals arrived from ZooCenter Moscow and Tierpark Berlin, place of birth unknown November 1984 2 females born at Tierpark Berlin arrived from Tierpark Berlin October 1990 1 male born in Nuremberg arrived from Antwerp November 1993 1 male arrived from Askania Nova via Warsaw November 1994 ember 1994 1 male arrived from Askania Nova via Warsaw, was immediately sent on loan to Neumünster, came later back to Cologne February 1995 1 male born in Cologne came back from Neumünster May 1997 4 wild-caught animals (1.3) came from San Diego
+November 1976 4 animals (1.3) imported from Russia

+March 1977 1 male arrived, origin not documented

+October 1981 2 wild-caught animals (1.1) arrived

+October 1981 Further 3 (1.2) animals arrived from ZooCenter Moscow and Tierpark Berlin, place of birth unknown

+November 1984 2 females born at Tierpark Berlin arrived from Tierpark Berlin

+October 1990 1 male born in Nuremberg arrived from Antwerp November 1993 1 male arrived from Askania Nova via Warsaw

+November 1994 1 male arrived from Askania Nova via Warsaw, was immediately sent on loan to

+Neumünster, came later back to Cologne

+February 1995 1 male born in Cologne came back from Neumünster May 1997 4 wild-caught animals (1.3) came from San Diego

+2009 Last animal died

-A large number of North American collections imported saiga, and considerable efforts were invested in exchanging animals from the beginning even between collections in opposite corners of the continent.
-Winnipeg Zoo in Canada for example imported saigas from Dallas, Texas in the 1960s, and San Diego acquired saigas from Albuquerque, San Francisco, Oklahoma City and Dallas (DOLAN, 1977).
+A large number of North American collections imported saiga, and considerable efforts were invested in exchanging animals from the beginning, even between collections at opposite corners of the continent.
+Winnipeg Zoo in Canada for example imported saigas from Dallas, Texas in the 1960s, and San Diego acquired saigas from Albuquerque, San Francisco, Oklahoma City and Dallas (DOLAN, 1987).

-As of August 2017, the Zoological Information Management System (ZIMS) lists 2.5 saiga at Almaty Zoo in Kazakhstan.
-Further approximately 500 saiga are kept at Askania Nova in the Ukraine (source: personal communication with Askania Nova, August 2017).
+In terms of collections in zoos within the range states, as of August 2017, the Zoological Information Management System (ZIMS) lists 2.5 saiga at Almaty Zoo in Kazakhstan.

-2.4 Regulations on trade
+3.4 Regulations on trade and transportation

-Regulations on the trade and transportation of wildlife have become considerably more complex in recent times, which also has an impact on shipments of animals between zoological collections.
-The international transportation of particularly ungulates has come under strict regulation since the times when saiga were exported in large numbers, which makes potential animal exchanges between institutions difficult, and in some cases impossible.
+Regulations on the trade and transportation of live animals have become considerably more complex in recent times, which also has an impact on shipments of animals between zoological collections.
+The international transportation of ungulates in particular has come under strict regulation since the times when saiga were exported in large numbers, which makes potential animal exchanges between institutions difficult, and in some cases impossible.